 ooddle approaches the same data with a different question.
 Recovery is one of five pillars: Metabolic, Movement, Mind, Recovery, and Optimize.
 Your protocol is personalized to your full life, not just your training.
 If you sleep badly because of work stress, the protocol works on the work stress.
 If your recovery is fine but your nutrition is collapsing, the protocol works on the nutrition.

 ooddle does not require a wearable.
 You can connect one if you want, or you can self-report.
 The strength is the personalized plan and daily micro-actions, not the metric collection.
 For people who already have data and do not know what to do with it, this is often the missing piece.
+The protocol turns numbers into next actions, and the next actions are sized to fit a real day.

 Key Differences